zakariaaouass/VISUAL_insights/README.md

-#Electricity Price Prediction using Hybrid CNN-LSTM Architecture
+Visual Insights :
+Implementation of a hybrid CNN-LSTM architecturearchitecture for electricity price prediction

-This project aims to develop a deep learning model for electricity price prediction based on a hybrid CNN-LSTM architecture.
+This project aims to develop  an application called Visual insights that uses deep learning model for electricity price prediction based on a hybrid CNN-LSTM architecture.
 The goal is to forecast prices for a multivariate time series, leveraging the power of both Convolutional Neural Networks (CNNs) and Long Short-Term Memory networks (LSTMs) to capture spatial and temporal patterns in the data.

 **Objective:**
 The primary objective of this project is to create an accurate and efficient electricity price prediction model that takes into account the multivariate nature of the time series data.
 By combining CNNs and LSTMs, we can effectively extract features from the sequential data and capture spatial dependencies, leading to improved forecasting performance.